gaurav0628/summerhacks-Faction/README.md

 -   uhh why is password's hash returned during register's api?
 -   currently the token is stored in localStorage - this is kinda insecure but easy to use.

-Make sure to run `npm install`
+-   CORS problem is temporarily fixed using https://cors-anywhere.herokuapp.com/ Make sure to run `npm install`